michaelmayer-hpe/Labs/Git/Base.md

 Estimated time: 15 minutes.

 In order to have a more interesting environment, we'll now look to work with another group, so each of you can deal with a remote repository.
 If you're even group number (2p) deal with the previous odd one (2p-1), and if you're an odd group number (2p-1) deal the for even after you (2p).
 You're now a single team working on the same project, using the repository of the odd group as the reference one.
+If a password is asked there, remember it's ilovegitX.

 `userX:~/localrepo$` **`git remote add origin ssh://groupX@10.3.222.22/home/groupX/localrepo`**